 In this configuration, the physical machines (PMs) hosting VM guests form a cluster.
 Therefore, VCS does not monitor applications running inside the guest virtual machines.
 VCS controls and manages the virtual machines with the help of the KVM agent for VCS.
 If a VM guest faults, it fails over to the other host.
 The VM guests configured as failover service groups in VCS must have same configuration across all hosts.
 The storage for the VM guests must be accessible to all the hosts in the cluster.

-See "Network configuration for VCS cluster across physical machines (PM-PM)" on page 53.
+See "Network configuration for VCS cluster across physical machines (PM-PM)"

-See "Sample configuration" on page 87.
+See "Sample configuration in a KVM environment" on page 127.

 Virtual machine availability using Live Migration